Batman: Arkham Asylum: Awards

+Legacy

-LegacyArkham Asylum's success launched a series of Batman: Arkham sequels, beginning in October 2011 with Batman: Arkham City.
+Arkham Asylum's success launched a series of Batman: Arkham sequels, beginning in October 2011 with Batman: Arkham City.
 Set one year after the events of Arkham Asylum, it is the direct sequel to the earlier game.
 It was developed by Rocksteady Studios, and distributed by Warner Bros.
 Interactive Entertainment.
 Manipulated by Hugo Strange, Gotham City's mayor Quincy Sharp closes Arkham Asylum and Blackgate prison, and converts a section of the city's slums into an open air prison known as Arkham City, to house all of Gotham's criminals.
 While a wary Batman watches over the activities in Arkham City, the Joker is dying from his consumption of Titan.
 The sequel introduces several new characters—including Hugo Strange, Robin, Catwoman, Ra's al Ghul, and Mr. Freeze—to the series.
 A limited, six-issue comic series, also titled Batman: Arkham City—bridging the plots of Arkham Asylum and Arkham City—was written by Paul Dini and featured art by Carlos D'Anda.
 The first issue was released on May 11, 2011.
 A third installment of the Arkham series (not developed by Rocksteady), Batman: Arkham Origins, was released in October 2013, featuring a story set before the events of Arkham Asylum.
 A narrative sequel to Arkham City, Batman: Arkham Knight, was released on June 23, 2015, and is the series' concluding chapter.

 Writer Grant Morrison said the game was the inspiration for their Batman Incorporated comic book.
 They said they wanted to "capture the feeling of the Batman: Arkham Asylum game ...
 When I played that game, it was the first time in my life where I actually felt what it is like to be Batman ...
 We are now the heroes, and we can look through their eyes."